risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-upstash-kafka.md

 ## Set Up a Kafka Topic

-After creating your Kafka cluster, set up a Kafka topic effortlessly.
+After creating your Kafka cluster, set up a Kafka topic.
 Upstash Kafka provides default configurations for the number of partitions and retention policy, simplifying the setup process.

 ![3](https://github.com/fahadullahshah261/risingwave-tutorials/assets/99340455/61003e9f-1cb1-4c45-a90d-ccefe5c6a835)

 ## Connect and Interact with Your Kafka Cluster

-You're now ready to connect to your Kafka cluster using various Kafka clients.
+You are now ready to connect to your Kafka cluster using various Kafka clients.
 These clients enable you to both produce and consume data from your Kafka topic.
-This step empowers you to create real-time event-driven applications and services both using Kafka and RisingWave.
+So, retrieve real-time data from the Python Wikipedia API and produce it to a Kafka topic in Upstash.

 ![4](https://github.com/fahadullahshah261/risingwave-tutorials/assets/99340455/5937c6c1-076a-4dab-8ceb-6abf9904743a)